 As the years passed, David’s tremors became more aggressive.
 The small, barely noticeable movements had transformed into a thrashing, fast-paced back and forth rhythm that was as jarring as it appeared.

-Because there is no cure for Parkinson’s disease, the symptoms eventually progress to the point where medications no longer help.
+Because there is no cure for Parkinson’s disease, the symptoms eventually progressed to the point where medications no longer helped.
 This is what David was starting to experience.
 While the medications provided some relief, the severity of his tremors overran the medication.